 What’s the best way to counteract this effect?
 The solution is multi-faceted – slow down oil production, and remove the buildup of dead skin cells.

 Here are some tips to get you started!

 1) Double check your cleanser + Use specialized cleansers to start breaking down the buildup…

 If you’re not using the right cleanser for your skin, the buildup can become worse AND oil production can increase.

 Why?
 When a cleanser is used that’s too harsh or too drying, the build-up of dead skin cells is increased which reduces the ability for hydrators and moisturizers to absorb into your skin.
-Which, can produce other problems like low levels of hydration (either due to a hydrator not being absorbed, or a damaged / underperforming lipid barrier .. your lipid barrier is what your moisturizer repairs, replenishes, and when needed, replaces while your natural barrier is rebuilt).
-When hydration is low (aka Transepidermal water loss (TEWL or TWL) is happening), our skin can respond by producing more oil to stop the loss… basically, the skin thinks “uh oh, my lipid barrier must be damaged because I’m losing hydration way too quickly!
+This can produce other problems like low levels of hydration (either due to a hydrator not being absorbed, or a damaged / underperforming lipid barrier.
+Your lipid barrier is what your moisturizer repairs, replenishes, and when needed, replaces while your natural barrier is rebuilt.
+When hydration is low (aka Transepidermal water loss (TEWL or TWL) is happening), our skin can respond by producing more oil to stop the loss.
+Basically, the skin thinks, “uh oh, my lipid barrier must be damaged because I’m losing hydration way too quickly!
 Bring on the lipids (aka sebum / oil)”.

 Find the right cleanser for your skin here (How to Pick a Cleanser for Acne Prone Skin)